blab/veme-2022/README.md

 ## Scope

 This workshop focuses on specific file formats, command line instructions required to analyze a specific pathogen, and instructions to visualize and interpret that pathogen's phylogeny in Auspice as a way of exposing the learners to the details of Nextstrain's genomic epidemiology tools.
-This workshop does not include discussions about installation of tools, data curation, or workflow design; these topics are critical but outside the scope of a 1.5-2 hour workshop on genomic epidemiology.
+This workshop does not include discussions about installation of tools, data curation, or workflow design; these topics are critical but outside the scope of a short workshop on genomic epidemiology.

 ## Learning objectives